Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

     ![Create ETL attribute set mapping](../../Assets/Screenshots//DataHub/Settings/ETL/CreateETLAttributeSetMapping.png "[Create ETL attribute set mapping]")

-[comment]: <> (Screenshot: Create mapping of ETL attribute set.
-Durchg. anpassen?
-Translation files)
+[comment]: <> (Abweichung in Screenshot: Create mapping of ETL attribute set sollte Create ETL attribute set mapping sein oder Create attribute set ETL mapping -> Translation files zu korrigieren)

 2. Select a source attribute set in the *Source attribute set* drop-down list.
 All active attribute sets are displayed in the drop-down list.

 3. Select a destination attribute set in the *Destination attribute set* drop-down list.
 All active attribute sets are displayed in the drop-down list.
     If any attribute set mapping with the selected destination attribute set already exists, the *Copy ETL attribute set mapping* drop-down list is unlocked.

-[comment]: <> (Screenshot: Create mapping of ETL attribute set.
-Durchg. anpassen?
-Translation files korrigieren?)

 4. Select a language in the *Language* drop-down list.
 All active languages are displayed in the drop-down list.